Peripheral Arterial Disease (PAD)

+Aortoiliac disease refers to a narrowing or blockage in either the aorta, the iliac arteries or both.
+This occurs when plaque builds up in the artery walls and reduces or stops the blood from flowing.
 Plaque is a sticky substance of cholesterol, calcium and fibrous tissue.
 Plaque can cause arteries to become narrow and stiff, a process called atherosclerosis—also known as hardening of the arteries.
-People with P.A.D. have a greater chance of having coronary heart disease, heart attack, stroke, and transient ischemic attack (mini-stroke).

 Who is at Risk?